Welcome to The Foodscaper

 Thanks for joining our professional community.

-There are plenty of garden education sites on the internet - but what makes us different is that we provide education to professionals who design, install and maintain ecological edible landscapes for clients.
+There are plenty of garden education sites on the internet -but what makes us different is that we provide education to professionals who design, install and maintain ecological edible landscapes for clients.

 We provide free continuing ed through...

-• webinars and office hours
+• free webinars and office hours

 • The Foodscaper Podcast